thespiritx/logger-js/README.md

 - Minification provided by: https://javascript-minifier.com/
 - Obfucation provided by: https://javascriptobfuscator.com/Javascript-Obfuscator.aspx

+2.0.1
+- Corrected className and methodName overrides
+- Corrected usage of console functions

 Future
 =============
 Allow other methods of logging other than window.console